A stationary approach for the Kato-Rosenblum theorem in von Neumann algebras: Main Results

 \subsection{A Stationary approach in $\mathcal{M}$}

 \ \ The stationary approach in a Hilbert space $\mathcal{H}$ is based on several variations of wave operators, such as weak wave operators and stationary wave operators (see \cite{Y1}).
-So we will list the definitions of these variations in $\mathcal{M}.$ For the details, we refer the reader to \cite{ZRHL}.
+So we will also give the definitions of these variations in $\mathcal{M}.$ For the reader who is familiar with the general scattering theory, the following definitions are natural extensions of the corresponding definitions in the general scattering theory.
+For the reader who is not familiar with this area, we refer the reader to the Appendix of this paper for the details.

-\begin{definition} (\cite{ZRHL}) Let $H$, $H_{1}\in\mathcal{A}\left( \mathcal{M} \right) $ be a pair of self-adjoint operators and $J$ be an operator in $\mathcal{M}$.
+\begin{definition} Let $H$, $H_{1}\in\mathcal{A}\left( \mathcal{M}\right) $ be a pair of self-adjoint operators and $J$ be an operator in $\mathcal{M}$.
 The generalized weak wave operator for a pair of self-adjoint operators $H$, $H_{1}$ and $J$ is the operator

 provided that $w.o.t$ (weak operator topology) limit exists. \end{definition}

 \ Furthermore, we also have

 if $\widetilde{W}_{\pm}(H_{1},H;J)$ exists.